intelowlproject/IntelOwl/docs/source/Usage.md

 In this way, after you have done an analysis, you can save the configuration of analyzers/connectors for re-use with a single click.

 Those are the only ways to do that for now.
 We are planning to provide more easier ways to add new playbooks in the future.

+### Visualizers

+With IntelOwl v5 we introduced a new plugin type called **Visualizers**.
+You can leverage it as a framework to create _custom aggregated and simplified visualization of analyzer results_.

+Visualizers are designed to run after the analyzers and the connectors.
+The visualizer adds logic after the computations, allowing to show the final result in a different way than merely the list of reports.

+Visualizers can be executed only during `Scans` through the playbook that has been configured on the visualizer itself.

+This framework is extremely powerful and allows every user to customize the GUI as they wish.
+But you know...with great power comes great responsability.
+To fully leverage this framework, you would need to put some effort in place.
+You would need to understand which data is useful for you and then write few code lines that would create your own GUI.
+To simplify the process, take example from the pre-built visualizers listed below and follow the dedicated [documentation](Contribute.html#how-to-add-a-new-visualizer).

+##### List of pre-built Visualizers

+- `DNS`: displays the aggregation of every DNS analyzer report
+- `Yara`: displays the aggregation of every matched rule by the `Yara` Analyzer
+- `Domain_Reputation`: Visualizer for the Playbook "Popular_URL_Reputation_Services"
+- `IP_Reputation`: Visualizer for the Playbook "Popular_IP_Reputation_Services"

+#### Visualizers customization
+You can either disable or create new visualizers based on already existing modules by changing the configuration values inside the Django Admin interface: `/admin/visualizers_manager/visualizerreport/`.

+The following are all the keys that you can change without touching the source code:

+- `name`: _same as analyzers_
+- `description`: _same as analyzers_
+- `python_module`: _same as analyzers_
+- `disabled`: _same as analyzers_
+- `config`:
+  - `queue`: _same as analyzers_
+  - `soft_time_limit`: _same as analyzers_
+- `analyzers`: List of analyzers that must be executed
+- `connectors`: List of connectors that must be executed

 ---